 His 10-point primary victory over incumbent Commissioner Ryan Sitton was the shock of Super Tuesday.
-While the March victory was akin to the Miracle on Ice, the general election was more like this year’s World Series: the favorited Los Angeles Dodgers not just surviving an unexpected and fervent push by the Tampa Bay Rays, but winning in only six games.
+While the March victory was akin to the Miracle on Ice, the general election was more like this year’s World Series: the favored Los Angeles Dodgers not just surviving an unexpected and fervent push by the Tampa Bay Rays, but winning in only six games.

 On Tuesday, Wright nearly matched his primary percentage margin, winning by over a million votes.

 His opponent, Dallas oil and gas attorney Chrysta Castañeda, received a large $2.3 million boon down the home stretch to her campaign from billionaire Michael Bloomberg.

 Once the result became clear, Wright told The Texan, “Texans have spoken.
 Our state is not for sale to radical liberals from New York and California.
 Texas will determine its own energy future and that is a future that includes an all of the above approach led by fossil fuels and finding new ways to improve our climate and environment.”

 “I want to thank the hundreds of thousands of Texans who ignored the lies and mistruths from the other side and especially thank my wife Sherry and our family for their unfailing support throughout this campaign,” he concluded.

 Wright and about 50 supporters gathered at his south Texas ranch Tuesday night to watch their man complete what was unthinkable a year ago.
 Based on conventional wisdom, Wright shouldn’t have even been in the general election given how outmatched he was in the primary.
 But he out-maneuvered Sitton eight months ago and out-powered Castañeda on Tuesday.